LinuxProgramador/KeySafe/README.md

 Remember to keep the script and module dependencies up-to-date by maintaining the requirements.txt file.

-To restore local backups: simply copy the .VaultSecret folder back into the KeySafe/ directory and remove any date stamps.
+To restore local backups: simply copy them to the KeySafe/.
+VaultSecret path and remove the date.

 Dependencies: python3, python3-pip, e2fsprogs, procps